DEPARTMENT OF DEFENSE - CONGRESSIONALLY DIRECTED MEDICAL RESEARCH PROGRAMS

 Peer Reviewed Cancer Research Program Overarching Challenges

-The PRCRP has developed a strategy to address multiple issues in cancer research over the spectrum of different cancer topics considered for funding.
-These Overarching Challenges are critical gaps in cancer research, care, and/or patient outcomes that will advance mission readiness of U.S. military members affected by cancer and improve quality of life by decreasing the burden of cancer on Service Members, their families, Veterans, and the American public.
+The PRCRP developed a strategy to address multiple issues in cancer research over the spectrum of different cancer topics directed by Congress.
+The PRCRP prioritizes the following Overarching Challenges which are critical gaps in cancer research, care, and patient outcomes.
+Addressing these Overarching Challenges will advance mission readiness of U.S. military members affected by cancer and improve quality of life by decreasing the burden of cancer on Service Members, their families, Veterans, and the American public.

 • Prevention